dialog-semiconductor/BLE_SDK6_examples/LPCCSE-88-RTC_Example/Readme.md

 Scanning with BLE scanner exposes the current date and time over the advertising string.
 ![Time_Date_Advertising.png](assets\Time_Date_Advertising.png)

-The date and time data are preceded from the manufacturer data flag (0xFF).
+The date and time data follow the manufacturer data flag (0xFF).
 In the image above the Date/Time is:
 - Year - 0x07E5 - 2021
 - Month - 0x06 - June
 - Day - 0x11 - 17